 - strategies for assessing the capacity and cost-effectiveness of sourcing goods and services from the regional and wider state economy during the pre-construction, construction, operation and rehabilitation phases of the project - strategies for ensuring local suppliers of goods and services receive full, fair and reasonable opportunity to tender for work throughout the life of the project.
-Government-funded projects must prepare a Local Industry Participation Plan (LIPP) in accordance with the Local Industry Policy A Fair Go for Queensland (2010) and it's associated Guidelines.
-Private sector projects without government funding are recommended voluntarily to apply the policy's principles, for example, by preparing a LIPP and working with the Queensland Office of the Industry Capability Network (www.icnqld.org.au) to promote tender opportunities and identify capable local suppliers.
-Assistance with developing LIPPs and delivery strategies is available from the Industry Development unit of the Department of State Development, Infrastructure and Planning - employment strategies for local residents including members of Indigenous communities and people with a disability, including a skills assessment and recruitment and training programs to be offered - strategies adopting relevant government policy, relating to: - the level of training provided for construction contracts on Queensland Government building and construction contracts, with regard to the Queensland Government Building and Construction Contracts Structured Training Policy-the 10 per cent training policy (Skills Queensland, 2008) - Indigenous employment opportunities-the Indigenous Employment Policy for Queensland Government: Building and Civil Construction Projects-the 20 per cent policy (Department of Employment, Economic Development and Innovation 2008a) could be adopted or its implementation measures used as a guide or tool for engaging Indigenous workers.
+Government-funded projects must prepare a Statement of Intent (SOI) in accordance with the Charter for Local Content (Department of State Development, Infrastructure and Planning 2014).
+Private sector projects without government funding are recommended voluntarily to apply the policy's principles, for example, by preparing a SOI and working with the Queensland Office of the Industry Capability Network (www.icnqld.org.au) to promote tender opportunities and identify capable local suppliers.
+Also have regard to the Queensland Resources and Energy Sector Code of practice for local content (Queensland Resources Council 2013) and its associated guidelines - employment strategies for local residents including members of Indigenous communities and people with a disability, including a skills assessment and recruitment and training programs to be offered - strategies adopting relevant government policy, relating to the level of training provided for construction contracts on Queensland Government building and construction contracts, with regard to the Queensland Government Building and

+Construction Training Policy (Department of Education, Training and Employment 2014)